google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 The behavior of switch is fairly similar to a sequence of if and else-if statements (and will be implemented just like that), however, because each comparison references the same SoyValue and we could detach mid-comparison.
-We need to store the switch variable in a field.
+We need to store the switch expression in a field.

 Note: this analysis is based on the assumption that switch case statements may be arbitrary expressions.
-The AST and current implementation imply that they are, but I’m not sure.
-If they are constants, then the implementation could resolve to something like a Java switch() statement, which would be preferable.
+The AST and current implementation imply that they are.

- Even if they don’t have to be constants, we could still optimize for the case statements that are constants.
+TODO(lukes): change soy semantics to ensure that swtich case expressions are constants, then the implementation could resolve to something like a Java `switch()` statement, which would be preferable.

 ### FOREACH\_NODE, FOREACH\_NONEMPTY\_NODE, FOREACH\_IFEMPTY\_NODE, FOR\_NODE